BooLightning/JavaScript/README.md

 # JavaScript
 This is where I test Javascript.
-If you want to look at my Javascript programs, go here https://boolightning.github.io
+If you want to look at my Javascript programs, go to https://boolightning.github.io